People are living longer than ever these days.

 Assisted Living Facilities provide residential care for people needing personal care services, like meals, medication management, housekeeping and assistance with activities of daily living.
 These services do not require intensive medical care.

 Nursing Home Care Facilities provide a higher level of supervision and care than Assisted Living Facilities.
-They offer nursing medical care 24 hours a day, as well personal care assistance, therapies and rehabilitation.
+They generally offer nursing medical care 24 hours a day, as well personal care assistance, some therapies and rehabilitation.

 What would the impact of LTC be on your family be?